jfogarty/latex-nonfiction-ebook-template/README.md

 [This is the eBook version from eBook.tex as PDF](eBook.pdf)

-This template is for a fully publishable book, rather than a toy example, so the it contains:
+This template is for a fully publishable book, rather than a toy example, so it contains:

 1. **Front matter**
   * A Half Title page (just the book title)